Anser Faculty & Staff

 Tiffany joined Anser as Fiscal Manager in 2014.
 She has a Bachelors of Business Administration in Accounting from Boise State University.
 She grew up in Oregon, but loved Boise so much she never left.
 In her spare time, Tiffany enjoys watching her kids play soccer and basketball, running with her dogs in the foothills, and listening to Dave Matthews Band music.

-Jessie Deason – Lunch Program and Custodial Staff Coordinator
+Danielle Kieffer – Lunch Program and Office Staff

 Danielle began as a parent volunteer at Anser when her oldest son started kindergarten.
 Volunteering has evolved into a wide variety of staff positions.
-Danielle manages Anser’s school lunch program and leads the custodial staff.
+Danielle manages Anser’s school lunch program and is part of the front office admin team.

 Stacie Knudsen – Organization Coordinator